Rådhusstræde 6: Josva From and his tenants

 The property was later acquired by merchant (urtekræmmer, later agent) Josva From.
 He was originally from Øster Skerninge on Funen.
 He had been admitted to the Royal Copenhagen Shooting Society in 1815.
-He and his wife Karen resided in the apartment on the first flor.
+He and his wife Karen resided in the apartment on the first floor.
 They had no children but younger family members on both sides were often part of their household.
-In 1840, it was the nieces Laurentze Black (aged 32) and Caroline From (aged 29)..
+In 1840, it was the nieces Laurentze Black (aged 32) and Caroline From (aged 29).
 In 1845, it was Caroline From and her two years younger brother Hans Josva From.

 Jacob Thostrup Hansen, another merchant (urtekræmmer), who was married to another relative, Christiane Hansen (née Black), resided on the ground floor (1840, 1945 and 1850).
-In 1840 their household also comprised the wife's sister Marie Black, six employees in Hthe family's tradingbusiness, two male servants and two maids.
+In 1840 their household also comprised the wife's sister Marie Black, six employees in the family's trading business, two male servants and two maids.

-Lauritz Jacob Fribert (1808-1886), recently appointed as secretary (archivist) of the University of Copenhagen board of directors (Universitets-Direktion), was a tenant on the second floor in 1840.
+Lauritz Jacob Fribert (1808–1886), recently appointed as secretary (archivist) of the University of Copenhagen board of directors (Universitets-Direktion), was a tenant on the second floor in 1840.
 He lived there with his wife Marie Luice Fribert (née Eglardi), a housekeeper and a maid.
-Fribert would later (January 1855) emigrate to America, settling as a lawyer in Dodge County, Wisconsin.
-By 1845 the second floor apartment had been taken over by kammerråd and later justitsråd hristian Frederik Lund (1780-1852), He lived there with his wife Inger Cathrine Kund (néeMadsen), their six children (aged 15 to 27), the wife's 15-year-old nephew and two maids.
+Fribert would later (in January 1855) emigrate to America, settling as a lawyer in Dodge County, Wisconsin.
+By 1845 the second floor apartment had been taken over by kammerråd and later justitsråd hristian Frederik Lund (1780–1852), He lived there with his wife Inger Cathrine Kund (née Madsen), their six children (aged 15 to 27), the wife's 15-year-old nephew and two maids.
 By 1850 the second floor apartment was occupied by Inger Luise Classen, a 59-year-old widow, who lived there with her 26-year-old niece Martha Natalia Luise Arnholz, a housekeeper (husjomfru), a maid and two lodgers.

 Josva From was also the owner of a country house in Taarbæk.
 In 1862, he purchased a new property at Amaliegade 13.
 The property and associated business in Rådhusstræde was after that taken over by Fritz Saabye.
-One of the six employees resident on the ground floor at the 1840 census, he had already worked for the firm in 1840 census (as part of Jacob Hansen's household) and had later married the niece Ane Marie Kirstine Blacks.
+One of the six employees resident on the ground floor at the 1840 census, he had already worked for the firm at the 1840 census (as part of Jacob Hansen's household) and had later married the niece Ane Marie Kirstine Blacks.